oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 A C++ SDK which contains an implementation of DAP 2.0 and DAP4.0.
 This includes both Client- and Server-side support classes.

-**URL**
+**More Information**

 https://www.opendap.org/software/libdap